 In June 1998, in Cleary v.
 Philip Morris, a putative class action was brought in Illinois state court on behalf of persons who were allegedly injured by: (i) defendants' purported conspiracy to conceal material facts regarding the addictive nature of nicotine; (ii) defendants' alleged acts of targeting their advertising and marketing to minors; and (iii) defendants' claimed breach of the public's right to defendants' compliance with laws prohibiting the distribution of cigarettes to minors.
 Plaintiffs sought disgorgement of all profits unjustly received through defendants' sale of cigarettes to plaintiffs and the class.
 In March 2009, plaintiffs filed a third amended complaint adding, among other things, allegations regarding defendants' sale of "lights" cigarettes.
 The case was then removed to federal court on the basis of this new claim.
 In November 2009, plaintiffs filed a revised motion for class certification as to the three proposed classes, which motion was denied by the court.
 In February 2010, the court granted summary judgment in favor of defendants as to all claims, other than a "lights" claim involving another cigarette manufacturer.
 The court granted leave to the plaintiffs to reinstate the motion as to the addiction claims.
 Plaintiffs filed a Fourth Amended Complaint in an attempt to resurrect their addiction claims.
 In June 2010, the court granted defendants' motion to dismiss the Fourth Amended Complaint and in July 2010, the court denied plaintiffs' motion for reconsideration.
 In August 2010, plaintiffs appealed to the United States Court of Appeals for the Seventh Circuit.
 Oral argument occurred on April 7, 2011.
+A decision is pending.

 In April 2001, in Brown v.
 Philip Morris USA, a California state court granted in part plaintiffs' motion for class certification and certified a class comprised of adult residents of California who smoked at least one of defendants' cigarettes "during the applicable time period" and who were exposed to defendants' marketing and advertising activities in California.
 In March 2005, the court granted defendants' motion to decertify the class based on a recent change in California law.
 In June 2009, the California Supreme Court reversed and remanded the case to the trial court for further proceedings regarding whether the class representatives have, or can, demonstrate standing.
 In August 2009, the California Supreme Court denied defendants' rehearing petition and issued its mandate.
 In September 2009, plaintiffs sought reconsideration of the court's September 2004 order finding that plaintiffs' allegations regarding "lights" cigarettes are preempted by federal law, in light of the United States Supreme Court decision in Good.
 In March 2010, the trial court granted reconsideration of its September 2004 order granting partial summary judgment to defendants with respect to plaintiffs' "lights" claims on the basis of judicial decisions issued since its order was issued, including Good, thereby reinstating plaintiffs' "lights" claims.
 Since the trial court's prior ruling decertifying the class was reversed on appeal by the California Supreme Court, the parties and the court are treating all claims currently being asserted by the plaintiffs as certified, subject, however, to defendants' challenge to the class representatives standing to assert their claims.
-In December 2010, defendants filed a motion for a determination that the class representatives, as set forth in plaintiffs' tenth amended complaint, lack standing to pursue the claims.
-The court granted defendants' motion and scheduled a hearing for June 21, 2011 on plaintiffs' motion for leave to amend and defendants' motion to dismiss.
+In December 2010, defendants filed a motion for a determination that the class representatives, as set forth in plaintiffs' tenth amended complaint, lack standing to pursue the claims, which was granted by the court.
+Plaintiffs moved to file an amended complaint adding new class representatives.
+On June 21, 2011, the motion was granted by the court and on July 1, 2011, plaintiffs filed their eleventh amended complaint.